ThanaritKanjanametawatAU/ComfyUI-MediaUtilities-v2/README.md

 3. Configure the frame rate, size, and other options as needed
 4. Connect the "FRAMES" output to a "Preview Video" node
 5. Execute the workflow to download the video and preview the frames

+### Save Audio From URL
+1. Add a "Load Audio From URL" node
+2. Enter the URL of an audio file
+3. Connect the output to a "Save Audio" node
+4. Configure the output format and options
+5. Execute the workflow to download and save the audio

+### Save Video From URL with Audio
+1. Add a "Load Video From URL" node
+2. Enter the URL of a video file
+3. Connect the "FRAMES" output to a "Save Video" node
+4. Connect the "audio" output to the "audio" input of the "Save Video" node
+5. Configure the output format, codec, and other options
+6. Execute the workflow to download and save the video with its audio

 ## License